-- 1. Examine innovations for leadership and management to meet the challenges in delivering quality health care. - 2.
-Critically analyze the challenges and issues facing nurse executives for maintaining healthcare workforces. - 3.
-Discuss the role of the nurse executive as a leader in advancing nursing practice. - 4.
-Apply evidence based practice as an organizational leader in redesigning healthcare delivery systems.
+- Critically analyze the challenges and issues facing nurse executives for maintaining healthcare workforces. - Discuss the role of the nurse executive as a leader in advancing nursing practice. - Apply evidence based practice as an organizational leader in redesigning healthcare delivery systems.